 Zollinger-Ellison syndrome (ZES) is a rare digestive disorder.
 If you have ZES, you likely have one or more tumors in the first part of the small intestine, the pancreas, or both.
-These tumors, called gastrinomas, release the hormone gastrin.
+These tumors are called gastrinomas.
+They release the hormone gastrin.
 This causes the stomach to release too much acid.
 Stomach acid is needed to break down food.
-But, too much acid can cause painful peptic ulcers inside the lining of your stomach and intestine.
+But too much acid can cause painful peptic ulcers inside the lining of your stomach and intestine.
 While gastrinoma tumors do cause health problems, they are typically not cancerous tumors.

 ZES is caused by tumors, called gastrinomas.
 The tumors cause the release of too much stomach acid.
 The extra acid can cause painful peptic ulcers inside the lining of your stomach and intestines.

 Just about anyone can get ZES.
 But, some people with the condition may have a genetic problem known as multiple endocrine neoplasia type 1 (MEN1).
 Children of adults with MEN1 are at an greater risk of getting the disease.
 ZES is more common in men, often those 30 to 50 years old.

 The symptoms of ZES are similar to those of other ulcers.
 They include:

 Severe heartburn (gastroesophageal reflux disease or GERD)